Simple GHC (Haskell) Integration for VSCode

 :set, it also applies to loading dependency modules.
 One use is to override

 Definition and usages: See definitions amd references of identifiers.
 Supports both module level and local identifiers.
 Implemented with

 uses.
 Does not yet support identifiers imported from packages.

 Since around GHC 8, the compiler GHC and its interactive REPL GHCi has gained various tooling-related features.
 These allow for more tooling that communicate with the compiler using text IO and files, instead of a Haskell API.
 This project aims to explore the possibilities provided by said features, by implementing Haskell tooling within the editor VSCode.

 Install the extension from the marketplace or using the Quick Open command

 ext install dramforever.vscode-ghc-simple.
-Open individual Haskell source files or projects, and vscode-ghc-simple will auto-detect the appropriate way to start a GHCi and communicate with it to provide editor tooling.
-Configuration options can be used to tweak the (see below).
+Open individual Haskell source files or projects, and vscode-ghc-simple will try to use the appropriate way to start a GHCi session and communicate with it to provide editor tooling.

 The full log of interaction between GHCi and this extension can be found by clicking the 'GHC' item on the status bar: